stssrn/rpi-cctv/README.md

 This application turns your Raspberry Pi into an IoT security camera.

 Features:
-- Notify the user when the camera detects a person.
+- Send an email when the camera detects a person.
 - Show a live feed of the camera on a website.

 ## Demonstration